pandas-dev/pandas-release/README.md

 TODO:

-- Put the `build-essential` install in the doc docker image, or change pip test / doc build to use the same env, so the wheel can be shared
+- Put the `build-essential` install in the doc docker image
+- Update conda-forge to handle RC (branch off dev, etc.)
-- handle RC in push_tag
+- Update push-tag to handle RC
+- Update `.make.py` to not delete stuff